syntax-punk/syntaxpunkdotcom/posts/match-priority.md

 ---
-title: 'A Matching position priority'
+title: 'A Match position priority'
 date: '2023-10-24'
 short: "A quick guide to sorting based on position of the input match"
-hashtags: "tech,dev,javascript,coding"
+hashtags: "javascript,sorting,dev"
 ---

 ## **Problem** {.margin1}

-When creating an input suggestion feature for any kind of names (locations, brands, etc.), you might want to prioritize those names that start with the user's input over those that contain the user's input elsewhere and have them listed higher in the suggestions list.
-Let's look into a practical way of doing that.
+When creating an input suggestion feature for any kind of locations, names, brands, you name it; a user expects us to prioritize those values which **"start"** with the user's input over those items that simply contain the keyword elsewhere and thus have them listed higher in the suggestions list.
+Let's look into a practical way of achieving that.

 ```javascript
 // Consider given list of city names: